 To search for a code snippet, in the Recent Locations popup, start typing your search query.
 You can search by the code text, filename, or breadcrumbs.

 To delete a location entry from the search results, press either Delete or Backspace.

 Keep in mind that the deleted location is also removed from the list of entries that you access with the Ctrl+Alt+Left shortcut.

 Use bookmarks for navigation

-If you have a bookmark with letter mnemonics, press Shift+F11 and press the letter you need.
-PhpStorm returns you back to the editor and to the corresponding bookmark.
+To navigate to an existing bookmark with letter mnemonics, press Shift+F11 and then press a letter you need.
+PhpStorm returns you to the editor and to the corresponding bookmark.

-If you need to navigate to an existing bookmark with number mnemonics, press Ctrl and the bookmark's number.
+To navigate to an existing bookmark with number mnemonics, press Ctrl and the bookmark's number.

-Every created bookmark is reflected in the Favorites (Alt+2) tool window which you can also use for navigation to your bookmarks.
+Every created bookmark is reflected in the Favorites Alt+2 tool window which you can also use for navigation to your bookmarks.